A New Asymptotic-Preserving Dual Formulation Finite-Volume Method for the Compressible Euler Equations: Numerical Examples

-We take the CFL number $K_{\rm CFL}=0.475$ and compute the numerical solution until the final time $t=0.1$ on a series of uniform $N\times N$ meshes with $N=64$, $128$, $256$, and $512$ for $\ve=1$, $0.1$, $0.01$, and $0.001$.
-We study the convergence and present the obtained results in Figure \ref{fig42}, where one can see that the expected second-order convergence rate has been achieved in all variables for all considered $\ve$.
+where $V(x,y,t)$ denotes the corresponding component of the exact solution.
+The obtained errors are reported in Figure \ref{fig42}, showing} that the expected second-order convergence rate has been achieved in all variables for all considered $\ve$.
 One can also observe that, for fixed mesh refinement, the error decreases for decreasing $\ve$ as a result of the convergence of the analytical solution to the incompressible limit $(\rho,u,v,p)^\top=(1,1,1,1)^\top$ and of the AP character of the proposed AP DF-FV scheme.